-- Sarah Anderson is the Deputy Headteacher, Strategic SEND Lead and Single Point of Contact-with specific Safeguarding responsibility. - Rachael Fraser, Paul Hynes, Peter Hayes, Jill Lewis, Liam Thornton, Nathan Grundy and Alison Rennocks are also Designated Safeguarding Leads. - Sarah Smith is the SEND Administrative Officer. - Dave Green is responsible for managing Pupil Premium and Looked After Children funding. - Sarah Anderson is responsible for managing the school's responsibility for meeting the medical needs of students. - Peter Hayes is the Designated Teacher for Looked after Children. - As per the Code of Practice 2014, all members of staff have a duty of care for all SEND students.
+- Graham Johnson is the SENDCo. - Samina O'Malley is the Deputy Headteacher, Strategic SEND Line Manager - Peter Hayes is the Designated Safeguarding Lead.
+Rachael Fraser, Paul Hynes, Jill Lewis, Liam Thornton, and Alison Rennocks are also Designated Safeguarding Leads. - Sarah Smith is the SEND Administrative Officer. - Dave Green is responsible for managing Pupil Premium and Looked After Children funding. - Peter Hayes is responsible for managing the school's responsibility for meeting the medical needs of students and is the Designated Teacher for Looked after Children. - As per the Code of Practice 2014, all members of staff have a duty of care for all SEND students.

-The role and responsibilities of the SENDCO are as follows:
+The role and responsibilities of the SENDCo are as follows: